Why Men Don't Want to Get Married

 Something else with their thought process may be getting in the way.
 In some cases they get stuck with their own stubbornness and end up losing a good opportunity with a great person.

 I know, I've been there.
 And I can say that we do know what we want!
 And we do want commitment!
-But we need to realize it quick enough while the opportunity is still available.
+However, we need to realize it quick enough while the opportunity is still available.

 There is something else that occurs that slows down the process of reaching a commitment.
 That is a failure to communicate and share feelings with one another.
 This requires both partners to be willing to share.
 It's a two-way street.